planetfederal/workshops/workshops/geoserver/intro/slides/slides.rst

 Presenter notes
 ---------------

 GeoServer displays the contents of the application logs directly through the web interface.
 Reading the logs can be very helpful when troubleshooting.
-To view the logs, click on GeoServer Logs on the left under About & Status.
+To view the logs, click GeoServer Logs under About & Status.

 --------------------------------------------------